Funding Opportunity Announcement

 (a) Project Reports: PRM requires project reports describing and analyzing the results of activities undertaken during the validity period of the agreement.
 A project report is required within thirty (30) days following the end of each three month period of performance during the validity period of the agreement.
 The final project report is due ninety (90) days following the end of the agreement.
 The submission dates for project reports will be written into the cooperative agreement.
 Partners receiving multi-year awards should follow this same reporting schedule and should still submit a final project report at the end of each year that summarizes the NGO’s performance during the previous year.

-The Performance Progress Report (SF-PPR) is an optional cover sheet used by recipients for progress reporting on awards.
-Previously this form was mandatory, but has since been removed from OMB’s list of approved forms and currently is an optional form.
-The Bureau suggests that NGOs receiving PRM funding use the PRM recommended quarterly project report template and, if also choosing to use the SF-PPR, reference this template as being attached in block 10 at “Other.”
-The suggested PRM NGO reporting template is designed to ease the reporting requirements while ensuring that all required elements are addressed.
-The Quarterly Project Report Template, along with the optional SF-PPR, can be requested by sending an email with only the phrase “PRM NGO Templates” (without the quotation marks) in the subject line, to PRMNGOCoordinator@state.gov.
+The Performance Progress Report (SF-PPR) is a standard, government-wide performance reporting format.
+Recipients of PRM funding may submit the signed SF-PPR cover page with each project report, although it is not required.
+In addition, the Bureau suggests that NGOs receiving PRM funding use the PRM-recommended project report template and reference this template as being attached in block 10 of the SF-PPR.
+This template is designed to ease the reporting requirements while ensuring that all required elements are addressed.
+The Project Report Template can be requested by sending an email with only the phrase “PRM NGO Templates” (without the quotation marks) in the subject line to PRMNGOCoordinator@state.gov.

 (b) Financial Reports: Financial reports are required within thirty (30) days following the end of each calendar year quarter during the validity period of the agreement (January 30th, April 30th, July 30th, October 30th).
 The final financial report covering the entire period of the agreement is required within ninety (90) days after the expiration date of the agreement.
 For agreements containing indirect costs, final financial reports are due within sixty (60) days of the finalization of the applicable negotiated indirect cost rate agreement (NICRA).